 Cool for 10 more minutes or until it reaches room temperature before decorating.

 In a small saucepan, melt the chocolate chips with coconut oil, stirring constantly.

 Use a teaspoon to drizzle chocolate on top of each cookie.

 Add a pinch of sea salt or rainbow sprinkles on top if desired.

 Freeze the decorated cookies 3 minutes to quickly set the chocolate shell.

-Store the cookies up to 1 week at room temperature in a cookie jar.
-If it is hot where you live, store in the fridge to prevent the chocolate decoration from melting.
+Store the cookies for up to 1 week at room temperature in a cookie jar.
+If it is hot where you live, store them in the fridge to prevent the chocolate decoration from melting.

-You can freeze the cookies in silicon bags and defrost the day before on a plate.
+You can freeze the cookies in silicone bags and defrost them the day before on a plate.